RoboCup-SSL/ssl-refbox/README.md

 # ssl-refbox
 RoboCup Small Size League Referee Box

-to install:
+## install

-1: clone the repro somewhere
+1: clone the repro somewhere you will be able to access easily

 2: enter the directory of the git repro and open a terminal there.